 “Individuals who reported using calorie trackers manifested higher levels of eating concern and dietary restraint, controlling for BMI.
 Additionally, fitness tracking was uniquely associated with ED symptomatology after adjusting for gender and bingeing and purging behavior within the past month.
 Findings highlight associations between use of calorie and fitness trackers and eating disorder symptomatology.
 Although preliminary, overall results suggest that for some individuals, these devices might do more harm than good.”

-If you have a teenage daughter, you might want to think twice before either getting her a fitness tracker or encouraging her to use one.
+If you have a child looking to get more fit with who also struggles to fit in, you might want to think twice before either getting her a fitness tracker or encouraging her to use one.
+If she does have one, it’s important to monitor their use and talk to them frequently about self-image and why they’re using these trackers.

 Fitness Trackers Don’t Just Track Fitness